learn-co-curriculum/spring-mod-2-security-introduction/README.md

 endpoints are now protected under Spring Security.

-As noted in the console message, the auto-generated password that has been given to us, it for development and testing purposes only.
+As noted in the console message, the auto-generated password that has been given to us, is for development and testing purposes only.
 Later on, we'll learn how to configure this for an application running in production.

 Since we only have one endpoint, let's open up Postman and try to send the GET